enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 	Each of the patterns has a meaning and we have to udnerstand them (p28) Wha the fuck is modularity?
-	It's when a network has a lot of edges connected with closed cluster, but not that much between away clusters
+	It's when a network has a lot of edges connected with closed cluster, but not that much between away clusters What's a path length?
+	The number of edges connecting two networks
 # Benchmark Networks
 What the fuck is that?
 	A method to generate some networks that have specific properties